chiatt/maptile-qc/README.md

 Usage
 =======

 Generates a csv and geojson file reporting details about a tile cache at sampled locations and specified zoom levels.
-The output file name will have the csv and geojson extensions added to it.
-Don't use the name of an existing file in the output directory as any csv or geojson files with that name will be over-written.
-(I will change this soon)

 -t, --tilecache
 >tile cache directory